GlennJC/AL-Scripts/MS TLG/readme.md

 Additional scripts will be developed to encompass various labs as needs require.

 **Note:** Due to the lack of maintenance of many labs, the base configuration lab will be updated to support more current versions of Server and Desktop Operating Systems, as well as applications (such as System Center)

+Where possible, AutomatedLab processes and functions will be used for deployment activities.
+Where deployment activities require developing powershell code, they will be organised as much as practical using the heading text within the Test Lab guide.
+This will allow individual activities to be isolated for performing manually via the GUI, or viewing the equivalent powershell code to perform the same activity as in the guide.

 Current Scripts: